codelord-evans/alx-higher_level_programming/0x09-python-everything_is_object/README.md

- These are the solutions to the 0x09.
-Python - Everything is object Project
+# Solutions to Python - Everything is object